-1. Think back to a time when you felt like you were really in sync with the people you work with and felt like things were going really well.
-What was your self-care and/or support like at the time?
-2. Think back to a time when you crossed an ethical or a professional boundary or came close to doing so.
+- 1. Think back to a time when you felt like you were at the top of your game.
+What was your self-care and/or state of mind like at the time? - 2.
+Think back to a time when you crossed an ethical or a professional boundary or came close.
 Examples can include when you became attached to a client in some way that felt too strong and/or unhealthy for you.
 What was your self-care and/or state of mind like at the time?